 This summer, you can also expect 50 new elementary lessons and aligned assessment items covering essential skills in kindergarten through 2nd grade reading and math.
 Our new content investments focus primarily on reading foundations following a research-based progression through phonological awareness to phonemic awareness to phonics and finally to word analysis skills.
 Phonics lessons introduce strategic sets of high-frequency words for recognition practice and decodable e-readers allow learners to apply, in context, the phonics skills and high-frequency words learned in the lesson.

-Inside of this exciting release, we have a few changes planned.
-For one, our new K–2 modules will include tutorials and practice modules with no mastery quizzes.
+Inside of these enhancements, we continue the release of K–2 modules that include tutorials and practice modules with no mastery quizzes.
 These younger learners will benefit from a more purposeful assessment approach.
 We’re also elevating best practices in our teaching methods and strategies to ensure that common manipulatives, audio exemplars, and multiple models and representations are employed to intentionally unpack each skill.
 Students learn best when they can connect with the material and feel that they are a part of their own learning—our renewed approach to content development ensures just that.

 Introducing Executive Function to Support the Whole Learner